 There are many hard landscaping options, including decking and many different types of paving.
 Bear in mind that changes of level, garden features and hard landscaping in general are the most expensive part of your garden, especially if you pay contractors to install it for you.

 Include a mix of annuals, biennials, perennials, evergreens, shrubs and climbers for interest throughout the year.
-However small the garden is, you have room for a tree – watch our video guide to choosing trees for small gardens.
+However small the garden is, you have room for a tree – read about our recommended trees for small gardens.
 Choose the right plants for your conditions and a mix of shapes – spiky, tall, rounded etc. Choose a limited palette of plants and repeat them throughout borders for a coherent look.